fiware-cybercaptor/cybercaptor-client/doc/UserAndProgrammersManual.md

 #### Transform
 Transform owns differents methods used to modify data received from server.
 That allow to simplify the calculations and the visualizations for these graphs.

+### View
+This folder contains all views used to display informations, graphes, data,...

+### Img
+This folder contains all pictures used in CyberCAPTOR Client.

+### Doc
+This folder contains all documents describing CyberCAPTOR.